telerik/winforms-docs/gridview/rows/new-row.md

 ---
 title: New Row
-page_title: New Row
+page_title: New Row | UI for WinForms Documentation
 description: New Row
-slug: gridview-rows-new-row
+slug: winforms/gridview/rows/new-row
 tags: new,row
 published: True
 position: 13